searleser97/cpbooster/README.md

   "preferredLang": "cpp", // use extension name like: cpp, py, java "port": 1327, // must match with competitive companion plugin port "terminal": "konsole",
-  "closeAfterClone": false // if true, you will end up with one terminal open instead of 2 (current and new) }
+  "closeAfterClone": false // if true, you will end up with a single terminal open instead of 2 (current and new) }
 ```